M64GitHub/remembra/docs/Vision.md

 identity stops being a performance
 and becomes a responsibility.

-## Appendix: Why not long context?

-A common response to the problem of AI memory is:
-“Just give the model a bigger context window.”

-REMEMBRA deliberately does not take this approach.

-A long context window increases *recall*, but it does not create *memory*.

-Context is passive.
-It does not decay.
-It does not resolve contradictions.
-It does not distinguish signal from noise.
-It does not survive across sessions by itself.

-Most importantly:
-a long context window can be rewritten wholesale by the next prompt.

-REMEMBRA is not interested in how much the model can see.
-It is interested in what the system decides to keep.

-Memory, in REMEMBRA, is:

-- selective, not exhaustive
-- structured, not raw
-- governed, not implied
-- persistent across time, not bound to a single call

-Long context encourages accumulation.
-REMEMBRA enforces curation.

-Long context allows the model to reinterpret the past.
-REMEMBRA requires the past to be *explicit* and *auditable*.

-Long context scales cost.
-REMEMBRA scales intent.

-Context answers the question:
-“What has been said recently?”

-Memory answers a different question:
-“What still matters?”

 REMEMBRA uses context where it is strong
 and memory where it is necessary.

 The two are not interchangeable.